-Any major changes made during the funding period to the conditions listed in the initial application must be reported in the FRQnet electronic portfolio and an email must be sent to the program manager at the Fonds concerned, justifying the changes.
-Such changes may involve research orientation; the composition of a research group, network, team, centre or journal; a loss of expertise related to staff turnover; significant changes to expenses by category, etc. The Fonds will analyze the changes and decide whether to continue funding or, in some cases, reduce, suspend, terminate funding or request repayment of amounts already paid.
+All documents required to justify changes made during the funding period must be submitted to the Fonds in the Manage my funding section of the FRQnet electronic Portfolio under Declarations - situation and required documents.
+No documents sent by email will be accepted, unless prior authorization is given by the Fonds concerned.
+Such changes may involve research orientation; the composition of a research group, network, team, centre or journal; a loss of expertise related to staff turnover; significant changes to expenses by category; etc. The Fonds will analyze the changes and decide whether to continue funding or, in some cases, reduce, suspend, terminate funding or request repayment of amounts already paid.
+The composition of a group (research infrastructure or project) may be updated at any time, but the composition profile considered as the reference by the Fonds is that of March 31.

-To make any changes to the conditions of a training award or research project, the award holder must first send a request to the Fonds concerned using the form provided for that purpose in the electronic portfolio.
+To make any changes to the conditions of a training award or research project, the award holder must first send a request to the Fonds concerned using the form provided for that purpose in the FRQnet electronic Portfolio.
 In the interest of fairness, prior to authorizing any change, the Fonds must ensure that such a change does not affect the result of the evaluation of the application or its eligibility for the training award program.
 The training award will be continued as long as the changes do not affect its eligibility requirements.
 For further details concerning instalment deferral, suspension of awards and authorized changes, refer to the program rules.